UPPMAX/HPC-python/docs/lesson_plans/20250425/README.md

 > - `13`.
 What do you see are our potential roles and responsibilities as co-teachers?
 > - `14`.
 If we decide to co-teach together, what are your biggest hopes for our work as a team?
 What are your biggest concerns?

+## 2025-04-15

+The time is getting to close to do proper co-teaching.
+I have a meeting with BC today.
+This will be my meeting schedule:

+- Agree that there is not enough time.
+Suggest to continue co-teaching next iteration
+- Double-check schedule together: I think it is good now
+- Split up Day 2 (RB is fine with either):
+  - BC both hours
+  - RB both hours
+  - BC first hour, RB second
+  - RB first hour, BC second
+- Suggest to collaborate with issues, because in the material we've put todo's to someone's name

 ## References

 - `[Brendle et al, 2017]` Brendle, Joanna, Robert Lock, and Kate Piazza.
 "A study of co-teaching identifying effective implementation strategies."
 International Journal of Special Education 32.3 (2017): 538-550.